You Need A Room.

 Next I moved to Vancouver and apprenticed wth Fiona Stang at Ashtanga Yoga Vancouver for 4 years.

 Eventually I travelled to India to study at the source of the practice with Sharath Jois at KPJAYI (now Sharath Yoga Center) for 5 years in row.

-It wasn’t until I practiced in Mysore that I learned one of the most important pieces missing in Western yoga.
+It wasn’t until I practiced in Mysore that I learned one of the most important pieces missing in Western yoga studios.

 This was also the secret that would give me access to the "voice" of that mountain.

-I still can’t believe I had to travel all the way to India to learn how but now I understand why very few people in the West would know.
+I still can’t believe I had to travel all the way to India to figure this out but now I understand why very few people in the West would know.